 Finally, we targeted choice as another major feature.
-Most of the smart locks on our list offer more than one way to gain access — including manual entry with a traditional key.
+Most of the smart locks on our list offer more than one way to gain access, from voice control to touchscreen keypads — including manual entry with a traditional key.
 Having this final option is critical if your smart lock’s battery dies.
 However, most smart locks offer longer battery life and highlight aspects like relying on Bluetooth 4.2 technology for lower energy consumption.
 Ultimately, the type of smart lock you select will be dependent on your comfort level with technology and your budget.

 While it’s nearly impossible to stop a very determined hacker from breaking into your home’s network to gain access to your sensitive information, there are things you can do to reduce this risk.
 The security concern around connected homes comes from people who don’t protect their router.
 Don’t rely on the factory pre-set password that was issued with your router.
 Instead, change it to something different, and don’t continue to use that same password for everything else in your home or with your digital accounts.
 Another option is to install a VPN to help further encrypt and protect your network.